10 Recommendations for Abandoned Cart Emails

 The best practice for e-commerce sites is to send the first email within 1-3 hours.
 The price comparison and decision-making period is longer for high-priced goods and services (vacation, car, investments, etc.) as people prefer to discuss with their families and friends, or compare prices on other sites.
 In such cases, waiting a few more hours to send your first email would be more effective to give them time to complete their investigation.
 You can identify the most optimum time for your products and services by A/B testing.

-Use dynamic content and provide details for the abandoned items, such as the product name, price and product image, if your emarketing provider supports this.
+Use dynamic content and provide details for the abandoned items, such as the product name, price and product image, if your e-marketing provider supports this.
+By displaying that you have all the information the customer needs, they will be more inclined to visit the website and ultimately make a purchase.

-Use vibrantly coloured and attractive Call To Action buttons, such as COMPLETE SHOPPING, GO TO YOUR CART, VIEW YOUR CART.
+Use vibrantly colored and attractive call-to-action buttons, such as COMPLETE SHOPPING, GO TO YOUR CART, VIEW YOUR CART.
 Place the CTA buttons above the fold and link the buttons to the cart.
-Use a sentence like “There are items in your cart” in the preheader.
+Use a sentence like “There are items in your cart” in the pre-header.

 Do not give too much detail or marketing related information in abandoned basket emails.
 This will distract the recipient.
 Do not include other promotions or upcoming promotions in the content, as this is not a daily marketing email.